Guide for prospective PhD students

 However, research groups at NUS usually do not admit them directly and do not provide stipends on their own.
 Applications to the PhD programme should be done directly to our College of Design and Engineering, and candidates are expected to devise their funding plan (e.g. applying for a scholarship), but we are happy to provide some help to strong applicants.

 Please note that while we are grateful for interest, we do not respond to generic applications.
 At minimum, we expect prospective students to understand what we do and how we do it, e.g. read more about us (here and here) and check some of our papers.

 That said, you are welcome to get in touch with us beforehand to discuss mutual interest and fit.
-Before contacting us and applying to the PhD programme, you are advised to read this page in detail, which contains information for prospective doctoral candidates.
+Before contacting us and applying to the PhD programme, you are advised to read this page in detail, which contains information for prospective doctoral candidates and visiting scholars.
 Furthermore, there is a large number of articles, blog posts, and guides elsewhere on how to make your PhD application stand out, so make sure you read those as well.

 The National University of Singapore (NUS) is ranked consistently as one of the world’s top universities.
 It aspires to be a vital community of academics, researchers, staff, students and alumni working together in a spirit of innovation and enterprise for a better world.

 Successful PhD applicants will work on new research initiatives in the domains of the Lab (e.g. 3D geospatial data, urban analytics, digital twins, street view imagery, crowdsourced data, GeoAI, and GIScience) as part of existing or upcoming projects, and will have a chance to produce high-impact research.
-Working at our Lab presents a rare opportunity in Singapore and Southeast Asia to be involved in the entire geospatial ecosystem under the same roof: from standardisation and generation of geoinformation all the way to their utilisation and visualisation, while continuously exploring new frontiers in the field such as interface with AI and other developments.
+Working at our Lab presents a rare opportunity in Singapore and Southeast Asia to be involved in the entire geospatial ecosystem under the same roof: from standardisation and generation of geoinformation all the way to their utilisation and visualisation, while continuously exploring new frontiers in the field such as interface with AI and domains such as urban planning.

-We provide a motivating, conducive, and flexible environment to explore the candidate’s interests, build relevant skills, and develop world-class research required to attain a PhD degree at a top research university such as NUS.
-Our conducive and collaborative setting enables you to integrate your project with existing projects and leverage on our network and other activities to turbocharge your research.
+We believe that we provide a motivating, conducive, and flexible environment to explore the candidate’s interests, build relevant skills, and develop world-class research required to attain a PhD degree at a top research university such as NUS.
+Our productive and collaborative setting enables you to integrate your project with existing ones and leverage on our network and other activities to turbocharge your research.